-Cost: PSI is offered at no cost to students and all program activities are the result of dedicated
+Cost: PSI is offered at no cost to students and all program activities are the result of

-volunteer efforts.
+dedicated volunteer efforts.
 If you are interested in helping with the program, please email us!

 Attendance: Attendance is mandatory.
 Students must not have unexcused absences and may

-not participate if other activities such as sports, music, theater, job, etc. create a
+not participate if other activities such as sports, music, theater, job, etc. create a scheduling

 Homework: Students will be assigned homework pertaining to the lectures.
-The lectures provide
+The lectures

-watch at home will be assigned.
+and videos to watch at home will be assigned.
 Homework must be turned in on time and each student will receive feedback on his/her work.